jkkrow/WatchTrees-Frontend/README.md

 ## Related Apps

-Here are related applications of WatchTrees project.
+Here are related applications of WatchTree project.

-- [WatchTrees Backend](https://github.com/jkkrow/watchtrees-backend): A REST API for WatchTrees built with Node.js and MongoDB to handle requests of frontend app.
+- [WatchTree Backend](https://github.com/jkkrow/watchtree-backend): A REST API for WatchTree built with Node.js and MongoDB to handle requests of frontend app.
-- [WatchTrees Lambda](http://github.com/jkkrow/watchtrees-lambda): An AWS Lambda function code for running serverless jobs.
+- [WatchTree Lambda](http://github.com/jkkrow/watchtree-lambda): An AWS Lambda function code for running serverless jobs.